shopbeam/flash-widget-example/README.md

 Required attributes on the object tag:
 - data: url to the compiled swf widget
 - id: "shopbeam-widget-swf-unbootstrapped-" + the product uuid, analogous to the img id above
-- `data-shopbeam-url` same value as on the img element
+- 'data-shopbeam-url' same value as on the img element
-- `width` and `height`: same value as on the img element
+- 'width' and 'height': same value as on the img element
-- `FlashVars`: this are the parameters for the flash widget (encoded as url query parameters):
+- 'FlashVars': this are the parameters for the flash widget (encoded as url query parameters):
- - `widgetUuid`: the uuid copied from the img element id above
+ - 'widgetUuid': the uuid copied from the img element id above
- - `imageUrl`: image url (src) on the img element above
+ - 'imageUrl': image url (src) on the img element above

 Here's a template version of the flash embed html which has placeholders for the required values: